Civic House Public Interest Internship Funds

 * Social Welfare

-These are only examples of some of the experiences that the Funds are designed to support.
 Please note that we will not fund internships with the for profit sector.
 In addition, funding should be applied for to support your daily living expenses while participating in your internship.
 We will not fund program fees or service trips.
-Lastly, please note that we give strong preference to internships that are a minimum of 4 weeks in length.
+Lastly, please note that we give strong preference to internships that are more than 4 weeks in length.
 If you have questions about your specific project, please visit our Frequently Asked Questions page.